nyirodominika-ctrl/R36S-Multiboot/README.md

     - once you see Emustation, SD2 EZSTORAGE is ready to be used / filled

 - ArkOS
-    - untested atm, dont use, will likely require switching to Roms2 using the tools, like ark usually handles SD2
+    - untested atm, dont use, will likely require switching to Roms2 using the tools, like ark usually handles SD2. beta 2 sould have this fixed, if it's broken.

 ### TODO